krishna-kumar-netizen/Design-Verification-of-Flash-Memory-Controller/readme.md

     1.Achieved 96% coverage on the design under test which indicates that most of our test cases have been exercised.

-    https://github.com/krishna-kumar-netizen/Design-Verification-of-Flash-Memory-Controller/blob/main/documentation/structure.jpg2.
-Verified the design completely and found the design to be bug free and the design is now ready for tape out
+    2.Verified the design completely and found the design to be bug free and the design is now ready for tape out

 ### *More details in report*